-- Heavy menstrual period - A short supply of thyroid hormones cause heavier and more painful menstruation.
+- Heavy or abnormal menstrual period - A short supply of thyroid hormones cause heavier and more painful menstruation.

 - Aching joints and muscles - Muscles pain and aches in your extremities may be caused by hypothyroidism.
 Your hands and feet, and even your joints, may also experience erratic tingles and pain.

 - Pale skin - Hypothyroidism can cause pale, dry, and flaky skin because the body cannot produce enough moisture to keep your skin hydrated.